 Popular Models: Ford F-150, Escape, Explorer, Edge, Mustang Mach-E; Lincoln Aviator, Corsair, Nautilus Typical Years: 2019 - Present Calibration Type: Often Dynamic

-Technical Details: Many Ford and Lincoln vehicles require our specialized dynamic calibration procedure.
-This is far more complex than a test drive—it's a specific on-road data acquisition process using manufacturer diagnostic tools.
+Technical Details: Many Ford and Lincoln vehicles require our specialized dynamic calibration procedure — a specific on-road data-acquisition process using manufacturer diagnostic tools, well beyond a simple test drive.

 Our certified technician places the vehicle into learning mode, then drives under strict manufacturer parameters (speed, lighting, road type) while the camera gathers visual data points to confirm alignment.
 This process is often essential for vehicles like Ford Explorer or F-150 models.